You only need 5 ingredients for these easy Crockpot Pork Chops with Sauce. They are so tender that they fall off the bone!

 - We’ll season the pork chops with salt before cooking—this is key to a perfectly seasoned dish!

-How to make crockpot pork chops
+How to make crockpot pork chops with sauce

 Start by sprinkling the pork chops with salt.